Home

 Is it a good idea to use webpage weather links?
 If you do so, you are really doing a service for your visitors, yourself and the net in general.

-As a user, when I am researching and I find an article explaining an interesting topic for me, I look for extra information.
-Either to compare with or to complement what I just read.
+Am I a typical visitor?
+As a user, when I am researching and I find a science article explaining an enticing topic for me, I look for extra information (on global warming for instance.)
+Either for comparison or to complement what I just read.
 It gives me a more complete and interactive picture.
-And my viewpoint ends up more unbiased.
+And my viewpoint ends up more unbiased after sufficient study.

 Apparently search engines smile upon first-class webpage weather links as well.
+What happens eventually?
 Overall, you become a prominent expert in your field.

-I invite you to refer to my meteorology or air quality information.
-HTML code is supplied below to make including webpage weather links easier for you.
+I invite you to take a look and refer to my meteorology or air quality information.
+HTML code is supplied below to make the mechanics of including the needed links easier for you.

 How to get it?
 Copy and paste the entire contents of the box after the number of your choice.
 Feel free to modify it as you see fit.